Parliamentary.ai

 Overview

-This bill aims to legally obligate water companies in England to prevent the discharge of untreated sewage into rivers and other inland waterways.
-It mandates specific actions from water companies, including improved monitoring and reporting, and sets up a framework for government oversight and reporting on company performance.
+This bill aims to legally obligate water companies in England to prevent the discharge of untreated sewage into rivers and other inland waters.
+It introduces a new duty, backed by monitoring and reporting requirements, to improve water quality.

 Description

-The bill amends the Water Industry Act 1991.
-It introduces a new duty on water companies in England to take all reasonable steps to prevent untreated sewage discharge into inland waters.
-This includes:
+The Sewage (Inland Waters) Bill amends the Water Industry Act 1991.
+It places a new duty on water companies in England to take all reasonable steps to prevent untreated sewage discharge into inland waters.

-• Maintaining and publishing a register of combined sewer overflows (CSOs) and other assets that may discharge untreated sewage.
+• Maintain and publicly share a register of combined sewer overflows (CSOs) and other assets that may discharge untreated sewage.

-• Publishing biannual reports on the operational status of these assets.
+• Publish biannual reports on the operational status of these assets.

-• Publishing annual reports on the quality and duration of discharges from CSOs and other assets.
+• Publish annual reports on the quality and duration of discharges from CSOs and other assets.

-• Meeting any requirements specified by the Secretary of State.
+• Meet any further requirements specified by the Secretary of State through regulations.

-The Secretary of State, the Authority, and the Environment Agency must work to ensure compliance.
-The Secretary of State must also submit annual reports to Parliament on measures taken to assist water companies and on their performance against this duty.
+The Secretary of State, the relevant authority, and the Environment Agency must work together to enforce compliance.
+The Secretary of State must also produce annual reports to Parliament on the measures taken to assist water companies and on their performance against this new duty, beginning within one year of the bill's enactment.

 Government Spending